 A number of additional factors need to be considered during the process to implement these targets.
-These factors are largely based on the type of facility being developed.
 For neighborhood or community parks that provide active and/or passive recreation, the order of priority should be as follows:

 - High Priority: projects within urban areas with less than 1 acre of available park and recreation area per 1,000 population. - Moderate Priority: projects within urban areas with between 1 to 3.9 acres of available park and recreation area per 1,000 population. - Low Priority: projects within urban areas with greater than 4 acres of available park and recreation area per 1,000 population.